Ajit18b/ECOM/README.md

 E-commerce Demo Application Overview

-This project is a demo application for an e-commerce platform built using Java Spring Boot for the backend and React.js for the frontend.
+This project is a demo monolithic application for an e-commerce platform built using Java Spring Boot for the backend and React.js for the frontend.
 It provides a seamless experience for users to browse, select, and purchase products.
 Below is a detailed overview of the features and functionalities provided by the application:

 Key Features